mindovermiles262/song-of-the-day/README.md

 Run `./lib/get-historic-[station].rb` to generate list of previous SOTD tracks (list stored in ./data/)

-then run `./lib/add-historic-[station].rb` to add files from specific station to Spotify playlist or run `../lib/add-historic-all.rb` to add files from all three stations.
+then run `./lib/add-historic-[station].rb` to add files from specific station to Spotify playlist or run `./lib/add-historic-all.rb` to add files from all three stations.
 Any songs not found are stored in `./log/historic-[station]-songs-not-found.log`

 ## Requirements
 * nokogiri
+* i18n
+* rest-client

 ## Development Languages
 * Ruby v2.4